LogtalkDotOrg/logtalk3/tools/assertions/NOTES.md

 Converting assertion failures into errors
 -----------------------------------------

-If you want an assertion failure to result in a runtime error, you can intercept the assertion failure messages, optionally still printing them, and throw an error.
+If you want an assertion failure to result in a failure or a runtime error, you can intercept the assertion failure messages, optionally still printing them, and throw an error.
 For example:

 	:- category(assertions_failures_to_errors).